grafana/google-sheets-datasource/docs/sources/troubleshooting.md

 - Ensure the data source configuration was saved correctly.
 Re-enter authentication details if needed.
 - If you use provisioning, check that the YAML or API payload is valid and that secrets are available.
-- Check Grafana server logs for the underlying error (e.g. "error reading settings").
+- Check Grafana server logs for the underlying error (for example, "error reading settings").

 ### Unable to create client